cwittenberg/trmanager/README.md

   3. Edit default virtualhost (sites-available/default config)

   Set the name virtual host to the desired domain that will act as the jumphost.
 Configure a CNAME for where the tunnel relay manager will be active.

 Add/change the following at the top of the file:

 	  ```bash
 	  NameVirtualHost test.jumphost.com:80
 	  <VirtualHost trmanager.test.jumphost.com:80>
 	  ....
 	  ```

+  Reload Apache using 'service apache2 reload'

 ## [ Test ]
   Try to login to TRManager using: